"False"

 Does your university want to sign an exchange agreement with Umeå University?

-Exchange agreements are mainly signed at departmental level.
+Exchange agreements are mainly signed at a departmental level.
 If your university wants to sign an Erasmus+ or Nordplus agreement with our university, you need to contact the international contact person at the respective department.
-You find a list of contact persons at our student pages:

 Promotional material